PF

 Instructions

-1. 1In a large heavy-bottomed stockpot or Dutch oven, bring 4 cups of water to a boil over high heat.
-Add the clams and cover.
-Reduce the heat to medium and cook until clams have opened, about 10 minutes.
-Discard any clams that do not open after 15 minutes.
-Using a slotted spoon, transfer the opened clams to a large bowl to cool, reserving the water in the pot.
-Strain the water through a fine mesh sieve into a large bowl and set aside.
+1. 1Bring 4 cups of water to a boil over high heat in a large heavy-bottomed stockpot.
+Add the raw clams and cover.
+Reduce heat to medium and cook 10–12 minutes until clams open.
+Discard any unopened clams.
+Transfer opened clams to a bowl using a slotted spoon, reserving the cooking liquid.
+Strain the liquid through a fine mesh sieve and set aside.

-3. 3Wipe out the pot and return it to the stove over medium heat.
-Add the butter and bacon and cook, stirring occasionally, until the bacon has started to brown, about 8 minutes.
-Using a slotted spoon, transfer the bacon to a paper towel-lined plate.
+3. 3Wipe out the pot and return to medium heat.
+Add the butter and bacon, cooking 7–9 minutes over medium heat, stirring occasionally, until bacon is browned and crispy.
+Transfer bacon to a paper towel-lined plate with a slotted spoon.
 Drain off all but 2 tablespoons of bacon grease.

-7. 7Reduce the heat down to low and stir in the corn, heavy cream, and clam meat.
-Simmer for another 3 minutes, or until creamy and the corn is tender.
+7. 7Reduce heat to low.
+Stir in the frozen corn, heavy whipping cream, and chopped clam meat.
+Simmer 3–4 minutes over low heat until the corn is heated through and the chowder is creamy.

 Nutrition — Per Serving